Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 ## Deploying the ISO Image using the local method

-* Login to ILO in web browser
+1. Log in to ILO in web browser.
-* Select `Remote console & Media` on to the left side
+1. Select `Remote console & Media` on to the left side.
-* Launch the remote console either `HTML5` or `.NET` console or through `HPLOCONS`.
-Best option would be .NET and HPLOCONS
+1. Launch the remote console either `HTML5` or `.NET` console or through `HPLOCONS`.
+Best option would be .NET and HPLOCONS.
-* Mount the ISO image either local location of the image or URL path.
-If URL path is given make sure that is in same network as ILO network
+1. Mount the ISO image either local location of the image or URL path.
+If URL path is given make sure that is in same network as ILO network.
-* Do cold reboot or Reset the node from iLO remote console
+1. Do a cold reboot or reset the node from the iLO remote console.
-* Press `F9` and go to `One time Boot` menu and select the mounted image, if URL is given then you see the URL path.
+1. Press `F9` and go to `One time Boot` menu and select the mounted image.
+If the URL is given, then you will see the URL path.
-* Select `Interactive` option
+1. Select the `Interactive` option.
-* Accept and proceed
+1. Accept and proceed.
-* Click on `Firmware Update` and then Click OK
+1. Click on `Firmware Update` and then Click `OK`.
-* Inventory takes some time, wait until it completes and then click Next
+1. Inventory takes some time, wait until it completes and then click `Next`.
-* Select the components that needs firmware flashing, you can also check for the version by clicking view details for each component.
+1. Select the components that needs firmware flashing, you can also check for the version by clicking view details for each component.
-If its already up to date then by default it will not be selected, you can force update the component.
-Click on TPM override and then deploy
+If it is already up to date then by default it will not be selected.
+You can force update the component.
+Click on `TPM override`, and then deploy.
-* After deployment, check for the status and reboot the node
+1. After deployment, check for the status and reboot the node.

 ## Deploying the ISO Image using the remote method